almostengr/cookbook/README.md

-# cookbook
+# Cookbook
-Recipes and food ideas
+No code.
+Just recipes and food ideas.

+Suggestions for modifications to recipes can be made by adding and issue to this project.
+Project URL is https://github.com/bitsecondal/cookbook.